Raihan-J/Data-Compression-And-Encryption/Exp-6 Image Compression/README.md

-Their is no output pics attached in file because the file is above 25mb
+Their is no output pics attached in file(Image Compression (JPEG).ipynb) because the file is above 25mb